-How do you know when you are ready to negotiate?
+How do you know when the timing is right?
 You are ready to negotiate when you have a "ready buyer."
-You are ready to negotiate when you hear anything from "We are ready to make the offer" to the formal letter offering you the job.
-Until that time, you are not yet ready to negotiate the "whats" of the offer.
-Until then, you are only negotiating the "ifs" of whether you will get the offer.
+When you hear anything from "We are ready to make the offer" to the formal letter offering you the job.
+Until that time, you are not ready to negotiate the "whats" of the offer, only the "ifs" of whether or not you will get the offer.
 It is always the best negotiating posture to wait until you have the actual job offer in hand.
 In writing, if possible.
-Get the offer first, then begin your negotiating.
+Get the offer first, then begin negotiating.

 To steadfastly put forth your "I am ready to consider your very best offer" response when the employer shows true interest at the end of the interviewing process should lead to the best possible initial offer from the company.
-I say "initial" because it is exactly that.
+Note the word "initial" because it is exactly that.
 Very few companies have offers that are "cut in stone"—even those that say they do.
 Often they will give in to many of the requested perks.

 No, not questions that are wonderful.
 Questions that are still outstanding, questions not yet fully answered.
 If these questions still exist when the offer is made, you have two choices: ask them at the same time the offer is made (best choice) or add them to your list of potential concessions you will request when you accept (see The Acceptable Offer Negotiation Technique).
 You should always be ready for an offer to come through—at any time, under any circumstances.
 If you are not prepared in advance, you will miss the opportunity to ask these "free" negotiating questions that can give you additional career commitments above and beyond what has already been given.
 These questions are invaluable since they cost you virtually nothing from a negotiating standpoint.

 So if you are on your toes when the offer is made, you can ask these key questions (if yet unasked in the interview process) at little or no risk: